redjohnsh/arewelibadwaitayet/README.md

 # Are We Adwaita Yet?

 Welcome to the "Are We Adwaita Yet?" website, where you can explore a curated collection of apps that utilize `libadwaita`.
-While this list may not encompass every app in existence, it provides a snapshot of apps that we are aware of and welcomes contributions from the community to expand the selection.
+This site automatically fetches app data from Flathub's AppStream repository, ensuring you always see the latest information about Libadwaita-powered applications.

 ## 🚀 Project Structure